wasmer-examples/rust-wcgi-starter/README.md

 build  deps  examples  incremental  wcgi-rust-template.d  wcgi-rust-template.wasm
 ```

-You can also use `wasmer run` to test things locally.
+You can also use `wasmer run` to run the WCGI server locally.

 ```bash
 $ wasmer run . --net